-Both Helen and I have lived in West Yorkshire all our lives which has given us the opportunity to experience a lot of the many great things to do in Yorkshire.
-In this post we’re going to be covering all the great things to do in Yorkshire.
+Both Helen and I have lived in West Yorkshire all our lives which have given us the opportunity to experience a lot of the many great things to do in Yorkshire, England.
+In this post, we’re going to be covering all the great things to do in Yorkshire.
 This post is broken down based on the type of activity; museums, parks etc.

 As always if you’ve any further information that you think we should share with others about any of these places please let us know in the comments below.

 The Royal Armouries is both an educational and entertaining day out for the entire family.
 It’s no surprise that it’s my number one on my list of things to do in Yorkshire.

 Open daily, from 10.00am – 5.00pm (except the 24th, 25th and 26th December) the Royal Armouries is situated south of Leeds city centre at Leeds Dock.

 Make your way through the six themed galleries to the centrepiece of the museum.
 Admire over 8,500 items from the National Collection of Arms and Armour before heading to The Hall of Steel.
 The Hall of Steel features over 2,500 different pieces making it the largest display of arms since the 19th century.